Louisiana secession: Election of 1860

 The pressure of the slavery issue split the Democratic Party convention wide open and led to a presidential election in 1860 with four candidates.
 Northern delegates to the Democratic Party convention supported Stephen A. Douglas of Illinois, but the southern Democrats disagreed with his position on slavery, which they felt was not pro-slavery enough.
 The extremists among the southern Democrats, labeled "Fire-Eaters" because of their strong pro-slavery speeches, led a walkout at the convention.
 They then held their own convention and named John C. Breckinridge of Kentucky as their candidate.
 Another faction of southerners with hopes to preserve the Union, which included many former Whigs, formed the Constitutional Union Party and nominated John C. Bell of Tennessee as a moderate compromise candidate.
-The split among the Democrats handed the Republicans victory.
 To many white Southerners, a Republican was the enemy and a threat to their (slave-based) way of life.
 The Republican Party did not even exist in Louisiana, so Lincoln's name was not on the ballot there.
 The new president of the United States had not received one vote in the state.
 Lincoln's election brought an immediate reaction.
 One New Orleans newspaper said the Republican Party opposed the "dignity, interest, and well-being of Louisiana."
 Another predicted, "You might as well try to breathe life into a mummy of Ancient Egypt as to expect the Union to be preserved."
 The South was filled with talk of secession.
 The cry for secession spread as quickly as a yellow fever epidemic, and the results were just as deadly.
 But in 1860 Louisianians could not see what lay ahead.
 They heard speeches loaded with words like honor, self-respect, and principle.
 They heard Lincoln labeled a "black Republican Abolitionist" who would end their (slavery-based) way of life.
 In St. Charles Parish, a man was ordered to leave because he cheered on Lincoln.
 A Bostonian piano manufacturer in Shreveport was advised to leave town because he was a known Lincoln supporter.